mroberts1/BOOTSTRA.386/manual/index.md

 I pick up the phone and dial the number.
 A man on the other line answers, "Hello?".
 All I say is "Marching ants?"

 He responds "Sure why not?
-Start with 0xF0, left shift, OR with NOT itself ANDED with 0x10 right shifted 4 bits and repeat.
+Start with F0, shift left, OR with NOT itself ANDED with 0x10 shift right 4 bits and repeat.
 Works really nicely on the 68000 but the 8086 can do it too."

 I say "Hold on let me check that" as I put the handset down on the table and work it out through a pen and pad of paper.
 What a clever trick, 4 bits on, 4 bits off, sliding left-wise in a ring, it's an animation in a single byte with just a few operations for each frame.
 I pick up the handset "Can you come in for an interview tomorrow morning at 9am?"

+He says "Absolutely!"

+And I hang up the phone.

-*Note: if you want to try his solution, I have provided it below in BASIC*
+*Note: if you want to try his solution, I have provided it below in BASIC:*

 ```basic
 10 M = &HF0
 20 WHICH = " #"